flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 - Course capture turns (course to altitude, INTCPT) and CX legs do not adapt to achieved turn radius
 - Some turns might revert / de-revert right before they become active in case of speed changes
 - Turn reversion heuristics are not tuned perfectly yet
-- VM legs sometimes have wrong course
+- VM legs sometimes have the wrong course
 - Holding patterns embedded in some procedures might not have perfect entries or turn radius
 - AF, CD, VI, VR, FA, FM, FC, FD, PI legs are not supported